06 Mar 2020

 Therefore, one of the most basic movement functions is also one of the safest exercises for pregnant women – moderately brisk walking.
 Simply getting up and moving several times a week affords many benefits during pregnancy, including lowering the risk of gestational diabetes, reducing weight gain, and aiding better sleep and digestion.

 While the average person is advised to walk in excess of 10,000 steps per day, pregnant women in good health should aim for 6,000 steps in their daily pregnancy exercise routine – but do make sure the pace is moderate rather than too brisk.
 You should be able to hold a regular conversation without any trouble.

-- Know your route – rest stops, bathroom breaks, places to ask for assistance if you need it.
-You can never be too prepared in case of emergency.
+Know your route – rest stops, bathroom breaks places to ask for assistance if you need it.
+You can never be too prepared in case of an emergency.